DangViTin/linuxlearn/book/part2-baremetal/ch09-asm-led.md

 - **IMX6ULLRM Chapter 28, GPIO**: Specifically Table 28-1 (register summary) and Table 28-3 (GPIOx_DR bit layout).
 - **IMX6ULLRM Chapter 32, IOMUXC**: Look up GPIO1_IO03 in the IOMUX table.
 - **IMX6ULLRM Chapter 18, CCM**: Table 18-5 (CCGR bit definitions).
-> **CCM:** Clock Controller Module.
-It selects clock sources, dividers, and gates for the SoC.
 - **ARM DDI 0406** Section A8.8.62, `LDR (literal)` form, which is what `ldr Rn, =const` expands into.
 - The GNU Assembler manual, "ARM Dependent Features", `.syntax unified`, `.cpu`, `.global`, literal pools.
 - Your **Point Atom MINI schematic**, the only authoritative source for which LED is on which pin on *your* board.